palmdong/SMMCL/README.md

 ## Updates
-**[2023/10/24]** Paper was accepted by WACV2024.
+**[2023/10/24]** Our paper was accepted by WACV2024.
 We thank anonymous reviewers from ICCV2023 and WACV2024 for their suggestions to our paper.
 See you in Hawaii.
-**[2024/04/22]** The code for experiments on low-light indoor scenes (the LLRGBD dataset) was uploaded.
+**[2024/04/22]** Uploaded the code for experiments on low-light indoor scenes (the LLRGBD dataset).
 **[2024/08/02]** Updated the supplementary material.
 Previously there were errors with Figures III, V, and VI.